 Morgan Furze, Ph.D.

-Research description: Morgan Furze is a Donnelly Postdoctoral Fellow working with Professor Craig Brodersen in the School of Forestry & Environmental Studies at Yale University.
+Research description: Morgan Furze is a Donnelly Postdoctoral Fellow working with Professor Craig Brodersen in the Yale School of the Environment.
 Her research in the Brodersen Lab focuses on whole-plant carbon dynamics and its implications for how plants function in response to global change.
 She integrates tools from plant physiology, forest ecology, and isotope biogeochemistry with micro-CT imaging to explore carbohydrate storage and allocation in ecologically and economically important plants, especially trees.
 Morgan received her BA from Bucknell University and PhD from Harvard University.

 Fellowship dates: July 2019 - June 2021